brooklynrail/brooklynrail-platform/content/events/2020/11/brad-kahlhamer-with-susan-harris.md

       Association of Art Critics, United States section (AICA-USA).
 She is an independent scholar and curator.
 Her most recent project is Managing Editor, Unfinished Memories: 30 Years of Exit Art, Steidl, 2016."
+poets:
+  - person: aria-aber
+    event_bio: Aria Aber is the author of Hard Damage.
+She completed her MFA at NYU and holds fellowships from Kundiman, Dickinson House, and the Wisconsin Institute of Creative Writing.
+Her poems have appeared in the New Yorker, New Republic, Kenyon Review, POETRY, and elsewhere.
 date: 2020-11-16 13:00:00 -0500
 end_date: 2020-11-16 14:30:00 -0500
 series: 174